 - AncestryDNA - dna.ancestry.com.au

-23andMe and AncestryDNA have larger autosomal databases than FTDNA, but many of your matches are likely to be more distant US cousins.
 FTDNA has large databases of Y-DNA testers (eg. surname projects) and mtDNA testers (direct maternal lineage), whereas AncestryDNA and 23andMe do not offer Y-DNA or mtDNA testing.

-AncestryDNA's best asset is their huge collection of member trees that can be linked to DNA accounts, so if you are already an Ancestry subscriber and actively maintain a public Ancestry tree or are intending to start one soon, consider testing with AncestryDNA and then transfer your raw data to FTDNA (see more on Autosomal Transfers below).
+AncestryDNA's best asset is their huge collection of member trees that can be linked to DNA accounts, so if you are already an Ancestry subscriber and maintain a public Ancestry tree or are intending to start one soon, consider testing with AncestryDNA and then transfer your raw data to FTDNA (see Autosomal Transfers below).

-AncestryDNA cleverly attempts to do the hard work of tree-matching for the user, providing connection 'hints' based on similarities in the trees of your DNA matches.
+AncestryDNA cleverly attempts to do the hard work of tree-matching for the user, providing a range of connection 'hints' based on similarities in the trees of your DNA matches.
 23andMe and FTDNA have less sophisticated family trees, but provide tools for users to analyse their matches in detail and to confirm relationships, which AncestryDNA does not.

 The genetic genealogy industry is moving at a very fast pace, so I update this page often.